 Participants who terminate employment prior to normal retirement age are eligible to receive a benefit based on their accrued retirement benefit if their employment is terminated due to death or total disability or their vested accrued retirement benefit if their employment is terminated other than due to death or total disability.
 Participants are also eligible to receive a benefit based on the benefit they would have accrued through age 60 if they are employed upon a change in control.
-In the event of death, the benefits are payable in a lump sum.
-In the event of a change in control, the benefits become payable in either a lump sum or in equal monthly installments over a period of five, 10 or 15 years, at the election of the participant.
-The benefits payable upon death, total disability, severance or a change in control are described beginning on page 50.
+The benefits payable upon death, total disability, severance or a change in control are described beginning on page 54.